The basics of a pregnancy test

 Correct use

-Reputable brands such as Clearblueβ’ and First Responseβ’ have proven their effectiveness.
-Pregnancy tests vary in hCG sensitivity, but high-quality ones offer greater reliability.
+Reputable brands such as Clearblue™ and First Response™ have proven to be effective.
+Pregnancy tests vary in hCG sensitivity, but high quality ones offer more reliability.

 Steps to take after a positive pregnancy test

-- Early consultation An early consultation ensures that prenatal care begins as soon as possible.
+- Early consultation: An early consultation ensures that antenatal care can begin as soon as possible.

-- Medical history Inform your doctor of your medical history to identify any potential risks.
+- Medical history: Tell your doctor about your medical history to identify any potential risks.

 Planning the next steps

-Discuss the next steps with your partner and plan the first few months.
-This includes identifying an obstetrician and beginning the necessary preparations for the baby's arrival.
+Discuss the next steps with your partner and plan for the first few months.
+This includes identifying an obstetrician and starting the necessary preparations for the baby’s arrival.

 Learning that you’re pregnant can generate a range of emotions, from joy to anxiety.
 It’s normal to feel overwhelmed, especially when it’s your first pregnancy.